Learning, loving, and living as God's children.

 The Lutheran School of Lexington's purpose is to provide a quality Christian Education through the teaching of a complete core-curriculum through play-centered activities and nurturing God's children in the Christian Faith.

 The Lutheran School of Lexington encourages cognitive learning through hands-on interactive and teacher guided lessons that also embrace the spiritual and emotional development of the students by teaching through love, respect, diversity and kindness.
 The education is structured to facilitate both cognitive and social problem solving and creative thinking to develop the student to be an independent learner who can work in a group environment.
+The curriculum incorporates standards from 8 learning domains: Religion, Math, Science, Language Arts, Social Studies, Creative Arts, Physical Health, and Social Emotional.
 The teachers facilitate all the above through play-centered programming that includes both fine and gross motor skills as well as an emphasis on good nutrition and physical fitness.
 The school's goal is to demonstrate and teach the truth about God's love and to encourage our students' to learn, live and love as a response to Jesus’ Saving Grace.

 See what great love the Father has lavished on us, that we should be